-1. INTRODUCTION
+1. Introduction

 With the advent of globalization, many US manufacturing companies have been forced to take steps to inrease the efficiency of their operations, in order to maintain their competitive edge.
 In some areas of manufacturing, the problem is compounded with an aging workforce, many of whom will soon retire and take valuable knowledge and experience with them.
 In light of this situation, General Dynamics, one of the largest contactors to the US Department of Defense, is taking steps to partially automate many of its manufacturing processes.
-Of special interest to their plant in Scranton, Pennsylvania, is the long, expensive process of engineering a process plan, a sequence of machine operations that transform a raw steel billet into the casing for a M107 artillery shell.
+Of special interest to their plants in Scranton and Red Lion, Pennsylvania, is the long, expensive process of engineering a process plan, a sequence of machine operations that transform a raw steel billet into the casing for a M107 artillery shell, or for a pipe joint.
 The factory floor contains over 100 machines, including the foundry, metal cutters, molding presses, cooling racks, turning lathes, ring applicators, sanders and painters.
-Several different machines may be capable of carrying out a given operation, which raises the question: for a given product design, which is optimum path through the factory floor, from steel billet at the entry, to shell casing at the exit ?
+Several different machines may be capable of carrying out a given operation, which raises the question: for a given product design, which is the optimum path through the factory floor, from steel billet at the entry, to shell casing at the exit?